linuxdeepin/deepin-manual/manual-assets/professional/deepin-image-viewer/en_US/index.md

 You can copy images in Image Viewer.

 1. Right-click the image on the Image Viewer interface and select **Copy**.
-2. On the target place, right-click the blank area and select **Paste** to copy image to that location.
+2. On the desktop or in the target place, right-click the blank area and select **Paste** to copy the image to that location.

 > ![tips](icon/tips.svg)Tips: Both the path and content of picture are copied.